PudgyPoppins/caps/README.md

 	* set keywords and author meta for base.html

 # Issues
+* whenever you add a nonprofit with the same name in the same network, it rightfully raises an error, but not in the form view which is what I want
 * issue: networks, "Lisbon, Peru" and "Lisbon Peru" can be created because they have technically different titles (comma vs no comma), but they have the same slug
 * potential issue: image gets resized every time it is saved if it's above a certain width.
 While I set this to 100% conversion, I'm curious if future loss occurs
 	* to solve this, wrap the whole thing in an if image width > 1024 px, just to be safe and eficient